mriaus/MarvelSwiftUi-Combine/README.md

 This app has been built using swiftUI + Combine

-I have played too with testing and i want to implement too a statusBox to control the errors better and a filter list
+I have played too with testing
+I want to implement too a statusBox to control the errors better and a filter list

 For use the app you need to put in Data/Network/Services/Constants:
 The ts value